Workplace Scheduling Solutions

 - Workplace Scheduling Solutions

-Many people are required to work long or irregular hours, work overnight or start work early in the morning.
-Such work hours often make it hard to get enough sleep or regular sleep, which in turn increases the risk of sleepiness and workplace accidents, and reduces productivity.
+Many people are required to work shifts, work long or irregular hours, work overnight, or start work early in the morning.
+Such work hours often make it hard to get enough sleep or regular sleep, which in turn increases the risk of sleepiness and workplace accidents and reduces productivity.

-How work patterns are designed has a major effect on our ability to cope with them, and ensure sufficient sleep outside of work.
+The design of work patterns has a significant effect on our ability to cope with them and ensure sufficient sleep outside of work.

 Several factors should be considered when designing work schedules: